Potato: Spread

+Breeding

+Potatoes, both S. tuberosum and most of its wild relatives, are self-incompatible: they bear no useful fruit when self-pollinated.
+This trait is problematic for crop breeding, as all sexually produced plants must be hybrids.
+The gene responsible for self-incompatibility, as well as mutations to disable it, are now known.
+Self-compatibility has successfully been introduced both to diploid potatoes (including a special line of S. tuberosum) by CRISPR-Cas9.
+Plants having a 'Sli' gene produce pollen which is compatible to its own parent and plants with similar S genes.
+This gene was cloned by Wageningen University and Solynta in 2021, which would allow for faster and more focused breeding.

+Diploid hybrid potato breeding is a recent area of potato genetics supported by the finding that simultaneous homozygosity and fixation of donor alleles is possible.
+Wild potato species useful for breeding blight resistance include Solanum desmissum and S. stoloniferum, among others.

 Varieties

-There are close to 4,000 varieties of potatoes, each of which has specific agricultural or culinary attributes.
+There are some 5,000 potato varieties worldwide, 3,000 of them in the Andes alone — mainly in Peru, Bolivia, Ecuador, Chile, and Colombia.
+Over 100 cultivars might be found in a single valley, and a dozen or more might be maintained by a single agricultural household.

+The European Cultivated Potato Database is an online collaborative database of potato variety descriptions updated and maintained by the Scottish Agricultural Science Agency within the framework of the European Cooperative Programme for Crop Genetic Resources Networks—which is run by the International Plant Genetic Resources Institute.

 Around 80 varieties are commercially available in the UK.
-In general, varieties are categorized into a few main groups based on common characteristics, such as russet potatoes (rough brown skin), red potatoes, white potatoes, yellow potatoes (also called Yukon potatoes) and purple potatoes.

 For culinary purposes, varieties are often differentiated by their waxiness: floury or mealy baking potatoes have more starch (20–22%) than waxy boiling potatoes (16–18%).
 The distinction may also arise from variation in the comparative ratio of two different potato starch compounds: amylose and amylopectin.
 Amylose, a long-chain molecule, diffuses from the starch granule when cooked in water, and lends itself to dishes where the potato is mashed.
 Varieties that contain a slightly higher amylopectin content, which is a highly branched molecule, help the potato retain its shape after being boiled in water.
 Potatoes that are good for making potato chips or potato crisps are sometimes called "chipping potatoes", which means they meet the basic requirements of similar varietal characteristics, being firm, fairly clean, and fairly well-shaped.